QualiSystems/devguide_source/_orchestration/9.3.0/getting-information-from-cloudshell.md

 ### Getting custom sandbox metadata

 Starting with CloudShell 9.2, it is possible to store and retrieve custom key-value data from the sandbox.
-For details, see [Working with Custom Sandbox Metadata]({{site.baseurl}}/reference/{{pageVersion}}/working-with-sandbox-metadata.html).
+For details, see [Custom Sandbox Metadata]({{site.baseurl}}/reference/{{pageVersion}}/working-with-sandbox-metadata.html).

 ### Getting saved sandbox information